 Compartment syndrome occurs when increased pressure builds in the ‘compartment’ surrounding muscle.
 It can then reduce and even block blood flow to the muscles and nerves.
 If treatment is delayed, permanent damage to the muscles and the nerves in the area occurs.

 Relieving the pressure, often done with a cut to the area, can help prevent permanent damage.
 Not doing so fast enough, though, can cause the muscles to die and require limb amputation.

 Was treatment fast enough?

-Doctors can surgically relieve the pressure, leave the wound to remain open for a few days and then close the wound.
+In more severe cases, doctors can surgically relieve the pressure, leave the wound to remain open for a few days and then close the wound.
 However, if this does not happen fast enough, the pressure can build very quickly causing the muscle to die.
 If the muscle dies, amputation of the arm or leg may be necessary.

 If a doctor does not act quickly enough, this is substandard medical care.
 A patient may well choose to bring a claim in medical negligence and claim compartment syndrome compensation.
-Clearly, loss of a limb is life-changing.